Sassanmtr/Uncertainty_Quantification_Projects/README.md

-# PhD Projects
+# Projects at the Chair of Mathematics for Uncertainty Quantification in RWTH Aachen University

- Projects (mainly theoretical) that I did as a PhD candidate at the Chair of Mathematics for Uncertainty Quantification in RWTH Aachen University
+ Projects (mainly theoretical) that I did while I was a research assistant at the Chair of Mathematics for Uncertainty Quantification in RWTH Aachen University

 1. Risk-Averse Optimal Control:
 As part of the course "Numerical methods for Stochastic Differenfial Equations"